ozgesen/CreditModule/README.md

 To contribute to this project, please create a `pull request`.

 ## Test and Validation
 To check the endpoints please import the CreditApp.postman_collection.json.
 This collection covers all endpoints with Authorization (Basic Auth) with default admin - admin user.
-Pre-scripts for login and body and request paramsç
+Pre-scripts for login and body and request params.
+Collections requests are listed below.

+- localhost:8080/createAppUser
+- localhost:8080/createCustomer
+- localhost:8080/listCustomers
+- localhost:8080/createLoan
+- localhost:8080/listAllLoans
+- localhost:8080/listLoans
+- localhost:8080/listInstallments
+- localhost:8080/payLoan